 Many of us care about where our food comes from and would prefer to eat humanely.
 Today, our choices really do have power!FInd out how

-Deciding to Shop Humane at the supermarket, as well as supporting Choose Wisely restaurants and cafés, will have a positive impact on farm animal welfare.
+Deciding to buy RSPCA Approved products at the supermarket, as well as supporting Choose Wisely restaurants and cafés, will have a positive impact on farm animal welfare.

 EGGS – choose wisely and ask for barn laid, free range or RSPCA Approved

 CHICKEN – choose wisely and ask for higher welfare, free range or RSPCA Approved